-Copies of documents from the trial court.
-Copies of the following documents from the trial court must also be included in the supporting documents:
+Copies of documents from the small claims court.

+Copies of the following documents from the small claims court must also be included in the supporting documents:

-- The trial court ruling being challenged in the petition - All documents and exhibits submitted to the trial court supporting and opposing the petitioner's position - Any other documents or portions of documents submitted to the trial court that are necessary for a complete understanding of the case and of the ruling being challenged
+- The small claims court ruling or judgment being challenged in the petition - All documents and exhibits submitted to the small claims court supporting and opposing your position - Any other documents or portions of documents submitted to the small claims court that are necessary for a complete understanding of the case and of the ruling being challenged extraordinary circumstances the petition may be filed without copies of the documents from the small claims court.
+If the petition is filed without these documents, you must explain in your petition the urgency and the circumstances making the documents unavailable.

-What if I cannot get copies of the documents from the trial court because of an emergency?
-Rule 8.931 of the California Rules of Court provides that in extraordinary circumstances the petition may be filed without copies of the documents from the trial court.
-If the petition is filed without these documents, you must explain in your petition the urgency and the circumstances making the documents available.
+What if I cannot get copies of the documents from the small claims court because of an emergency?
+Rule 8.972 of the California Rules of Court provides that in